andrewrk/autodoc/README.md

 ## Roadmap

+* doctests
+* Walk: for_range not handled correctly
 * don't redundantly show doc comments in struct fields
 * functions + ability to expand source of only that function without leaving the page
 * add source view links, currently you have to use the keyboard shortcut